Watch this quick intro video...

 I caught the entrepreneurial bug early on.

-When I was in 5th grade I sold Pop Rocks (remember those?) and Big League Chew bubble gum to other kids on the playground.
+When I was in 5th grade I sold Pop Rocks (remember those?) and Big League Chew bubble gum to other kids on the playground for .25 cents each.

 But I became a bona fide entrepreneur at the ripe age of 13 when I started mowing lawns and doing weekend weed whacking gigs around my neighborhood.